IABTechLab/uid2docs/docs/sharing/sharing-use-cases.md

 The secure sharing workflow allows you to share UID2s with trusted participants in many different ways.
 Depending on the route, you might send either raw UID2s or UID2 tokens.

-For example, here are some sample scenarios where a sender wants to share raw UID2s or UID2 tokens with a receiver:
+For example, here are some scenarios where a sender wants to share raw UID2s or UID2 tokens with a receiver:

 - Tokenized sharing (sharing a UID2 token) examples:
   - A publisher (sender) sends a UID2 token via the bid stream to a DSP (receiver) (see [Tokenized Sharing in the Bid Stream](sharing-tokenized-from-data-bid-stream.md)).